 Under section 31(3)(a) of the Law, the draft Waste Management Plan is required to identify the descriptions and quantities of waste for the recovery or disposal of which provision needs to be made during such period as may be specified.
-The period specified in this Plan is 20 years starting from [insert date approved by the States].
+The period specified in this Plan is 20 years starting from 19 July 2018.